Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Interior Door Materials

-Aside from deciding on the type and style of door that you will be using for your home, it is also important to get a general overview of the types of material that is available for their construction.
+Aside from deciding on the type and style of door that you will be using for your home, it is also important to get a general overview of the types of material that are available for their construction.

 Because interior doors are not exposed to harsh outdoor elements, they are often made of lightweight materials and can be treated in a variety of ways.
+Read on to learn more about the most popular materials for the interior.

 Wood Doors

 Solid wood doors in natural colors or stained finishes can cohesively tie the look of a space.
-Wood, as a material for construction, is also very flexible and can be modified into different shapes and designs, whether rectangular, paneled, round peak shape, arched, French style or carved.
+Wood, as a material for construction, is also very flexible and can be modified into different shapes and designs, whether rectangular, paneled, round peak shape, arched, French style, or carved.
 It can be stained or painted in a particular finish or color, allowing more room for design.

 Compared to other materials, wooden interior doors are generally thick and are more stable.
-They can last for years or even decades, provided that are properly installed, cared for and maintained.
+They can last for years or even decades, provided that are properly installed, cared for, and maintained.

 Characterized by a pale, yellow color, pine can be used for a variety of interior door designs and styles as it can be treated in a variety of ways.
-Pine interior doors can either be painted or stained to achieve a whole new different appearance.
+Pine can either be painted or stained to achieve a whole new different appearance.

 (See this pine interior door at Amazon)